-Traditionally, a ship is designed to carry a certain amount of containers, cars, people or tonnage and compromises on its efficiency and aerodynamics due to a length maximum.
-Liberty is designed purely for optimal performance, allowing us to go zero emissions.
+Traditionally, a ship is designed to carry a certain amount of containers, cars, people or tonnage and compromises heavily on its efficiency and aerodynamics due to a length/width maximum.
+We design our ships to go zero emission, and later in the process we will find out what we are able to transport.

 PURE CAR CARRIER